jaalto/project--shell-script-performance-and-portability/README.md

 ```

-- It is about 10 times faster to read a file
+- In Bash, it is about 10 times faster
+  to read a file
   into memory as a string and use
   [pattern matching](https://www.gnu.org/software/bash/manual/bash.html#Pattern-Matching)
   or Bash regular expressions